podium-lib/podium-lib.github.io/src/docs/podlets/context.md

 });
 ```

-This is very handy during development, but it is adviced to have these defaults
+This is very handy during development, but it is advised to have these defaults
 turned off when running in production.
 To control such one can use `NODE_ENV`
 to turn default on / off depending on environment.